Nagim123/text-detoxification/README.md

 python -m spacy download en_core_web_sm
 ```
 ## Data transformation
+For training or prediction you need a vocabulary file.
+Moreover for training you need preprocessed dataset.
+There are two ways to generate these files.
 ### ParaNMT preprocessing
-In case you want to use the ParaNMT dataset, you can use a script to automatically prepare it for training.
+In case you want to use the ParaNMT dataset, you can use a script to automatically prepare it for training and generate vocabulary.
 ```console
 python text-detoxification/src/data/make_dataset.py --logging
 ```